How to Grow Weed in South AfricaGianenzo Sapgnuolo

 Nature already has a solution to our pest problems, MSA prefers the organic and eco-friendly solution to any gardening challenge.

-Grow companion plants close by your marijuana plants in order to draw the attention away from them.
-Companion plants are preferred by pests, and when grown in your garden will keep pests at bay.
+Plant and grow companion plants near your marijuana plants in order to draw the attention away from them.
+These companion plants are preferred by pests, and when grown in your garden will keep pests at bay.

 Companion Planter Pack – Mystic GrowsR125.00 Incl